 The feeling of luxury the Evoque’s interior exudes is reflected on the road.
 During our test route on a mixture of roads, it proved to be exceptionally refined and comfortable.

-These qualities, combined with its eye-catching looks, true Range Rover luxury and RDE2 engine, mean its success story looks set to continue for some time yet.
+These qualities, combined with its eye-catching looks, true Range Rover luxury and plug-in hybrid engine, mean its success story looks set to continue for some time yet.